codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. Do one of the following:
-  * Mouse over the row with the product from which to unassign the application.
+  * Mouse over the row with the Product from which to unassign the application.
-  * Select the product with the application to unassign and click **Manage Apps**.
+  * Select the Product with the application to unassign and click **Manage Apps**.
 1. In the card with the application to unassign, click {::nomarkdown}<img src="../../../images/icons/unassign-app.png?display=inline-block">{:/}.

 {% include